How-To & Life · Guide · Health & Fitness

 How to Start Running

 Start running without hating it.
-A walk-run plan to your first 5K in 8 weeks, plus injury avoidance.
+Follow a walk‑run plan to your first 5K in 8 weeks, plus learn injury avoidance tips.
+Free online guide, no sign‑up required.

 Running is the cheapest, most available form of exercise ever invented.
 Shoes and a sidewalk.
 The problem isn’t the barrier to start — it’s that most people start too hard, get hurt or miserable, and quit within 3 weeks.